hl50381973/hello-world/README.md

 nice to see you

-I am writing to inquring ....
+I am writing to inquring that my skill is good?